Google SEO: How to Rank Number One on Google

 1. KEYWORD RESEARCH

-One of the biggest parts of Google SEO is keyword research.
+One of the biggest parts of search engine optimization for Google is keyword research.
 By researching keywords for your content, you can discover what answers users are looking for, as well as what topics they’re discussing.
 That results in original and shareable content.
 Plus, you can see what content’s ranking for that keyword.